 If the hard drive you want to mount doesn't show up in Finder, you can refer to the proven ways in the article below, which works for internal/external hard drives.

-⚠️Damaged USB port: In some cases, damage to the USB port can lead to issues with the disk mounting.
-As a result USB flash drive not showing up on Mac.
-The ideal solution is to connect another external device and see if it mounts appropriately.
+⚠️Damaged USB port: Damage to the USB port on a Mac can cause issues with disk mounting, resulting in a USB flash drive not showing up.
+To troubleshoot, try connecting another external device to see if it mounts correctly.

-💽Corrupted disks: Viruses can corrupt disks, making it impossible for the system to gain access to it.
-In that case, repairing the disk or using another is the best solution.
+💽Corrupted disks: Viruses can corrupt disks, making it impossible for the system to access them, so repairing or replacing the disk is the best solution.

-The Deep Data Recovery for Mac is a reliable data recovery tool that helps users restore data.
-Irrespective of the data type, audio, video, image, documents, etc., can be retrieved.
-Besides, It supports data recovery from HDD, SSD, fusion drive, etc.
+The Deep Data Recovery for Mac is a reliable tool that helps users restore data, regardless of the type, including audio, video, images, and documents.
+It also supports data recovery from various storage devices, such as HDD, SSD, and fusion drives.

 Step 1.
 Search for lost files

-Correctly connect your external hard drive to your Mac.
-Launch Deep Data Recovery for Mac, and select the external hard drive.
-Then, click "Search for lost files" to find lost/deleted files on your external devices.
+Connect your external hard drive to your Mac, then launch Deep Data Recovery for Mac and select the external hard drive.
+Click "Search for lost files" to find lost/deleted files on your external device.

 Step 2.
 Filter and find lost files

-After the scan, all file types will be presented in the left panel.
-Select the file type to find wanted files on your external devices.
+After scanning, the left panel will display all file types found.
+You can then select the desired file type to locate matching files on external devices.

 Step 3.
 Preview and recover